valhalla/demos/docs/valhalla_service.md

 Each maneuver includes the following:

 * type = Type (TBD - what are the possible types)
 * instruction = Written maneuver instruction.
-Describes the maneuver (e.g., "Turn Right onto Main Street").
+Describes the maneuver (e.g., "Turn right onto Main Street").
 * street_names = List of street names.
 * time = Estimated time along the maneuver in seconds.
 * length = Maneuver length in the units specified.